addelian/bookbot/README.md

 # bookbot

-BookBot is my first project!
+BookBot isn't my first project, but I'm excited to dig further into Python.